MohHasan1/Gesture-Pong/README.md

 ```

 ## Exit the Game Script:
-Exit the Game: Close the game windoe not the webcame
+Exit the Game: Close the game window not the webcame